 There are many “Guides to interviewing” and “Tips for succeeding at your interview” available and some are very useful with good advice.
 At JohnstonGreer we have added some new ideas that may be a bit different from the usual tips found elsewhere.
 Remember, the number one point regarding an interview is that you should always be yourself so these ideas are only for those comfortable using them!
-So, now that you have polished your shoes and got there early please see if any of these ideas are useful –
+So, now that you have polished your shoes and got there (only 5 minutes) early please see if any of these ideas are useful –

 1. Common ground.
 As well as researching the company it is nowadays very easy to source detailed information about the interviewers, many of these managers and decision makers will have their profile somewhere like Linkedin and crucially it may also contain some information regarding clubs or interests, past or present.
 Usually, you will get the opportunity to talk about yourself outside of work and if you and the interviewer have a similar interest it could get a conversation flowing.